ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-I also found that following the ongoing trajectory of Neurolink is a great resource for studying how Elon builds companies.
+I also found that following the ongoing trajectory of Neurolink is a great resource.
 Starting from the white paper published sometime around 2018, diving into the references of the paper, its easy to follow how the Neurolink team identified immediate problems and what method they took to solve them.
 The earlier annoucements made by the company is clearly a period of "feeling" around the problem, while the most recent annoucement the shows a more clear direction of the company.

 &nbsp;&nbsp;